Immunizations, Background Check, Drug Testing and CPR Requirements

 - Amphetamines [including methamphetamine]

 - A positive drug screen for stimulants used in the treatment of Attention Deficit Disorder [ADD] may be approved only after verification of need with the applicant’s Health Care Provider.
-Your provider must send written verification of need, on clinic letterhead, to the Medical Assisting Program Director.
+Your provider must send written verification of need, on clinic letterhead, to the Medical Assistant Program Director.

 - A positive drug screen for benzodiazepines, used in the treatment of seizures or anxiety disorders may be approved only after verification of need with the applicant’s Health Care Provider.
-Your provider must be send a written verification of need, on letterhead, to the Medical Assisting Program Director.
+Your provider must be send a written verification of need, on letterhead, to the Medical Assistant Program Director.

 - Students taking opiate medications under the supervision of a health care provider may be allowed to attend classroom lecture, only after verification of need with the applicant’s Health Care Provider and Pharmacy.
-Your provider must send written verification of need, on clinic letterhead, to the Medical Assisting Program Director.
+Your provider must send written verification of need, on clinic letterhead, to the Medical Assistant Program Director.

 - Students taking opiate medications under the supervision of a health care provider will not be allowed to participate in the care of individuals in clinical or in lab.
-See attendance policy in the Medical Assisting Program Student Handbook.
+See attendance policy in the Medical Assistant Program Student Handbook.

-- Students must sign a waiver, at the screening lab, giving the vendor the right to send the results of the drug screen to the Medical Assisting Program Director and, if requested, to the administrators of clinical practicum sites.
+- Students must sign a waiver, at the screening lab, giving the vendor the right to send the results of the drug screen to the Medical Assistant Program Director and, if requested, to the administrators of clinical practicum sites.